godotengine/godot-docs/tutorials/io/background_loading.rst

     # when the user walks away from the trigger zone in your Metroidvania game:
     queue.cancel_resource("res://zone_2.tscn")

-**Note**: this code in its current form is not tested in real world scenarios.
+**Note**: this code, in its current form, is not tested in real world scenarios.
 Ask punto on IRC (#godotengine on irc.freenode.net) for help.